Quantitative Finance Examples

 (1) For date, in most cases we can use VALUE partition.

-Market data include end of day data, level 1, level 2 or level 3 high frequency data, etc. As the data of different categories are of different orders of magnitude, we should use different partitioning arrangements for these data.
+Market data can be end of day data, level 1, level 2 or level 3 high frequency data, etc. As the data of different categories are of different orders of magnitude, we may use different partitioning arrangements for these data.

 dbDate = database("", VALUE, 2020.01.01..2025.12.31)